• Skip to primary navigation

 Instructions

-• Serve hot with potatoes, parsley, and lemon slices.
+• Serve hot with the lemon slice, parsley, and any desired sides.

 • Facebook